emericsi/ML_EOE_tweets_classification/README.md

 	- all the scripts and folder used in the glove based approach (see glove based approach for more information).

 ## Glove based Approach
-All the files relative to this metho are in the folder code.
+All the files relative to this approach are in the folder code.
 Two differents embbedings were tested.

 For the embeddings we created. we have the following files and folders :